-This post is a simple, 5-step guide on how to make inexpensive, demi-fine DIY gemstone bracelets.
+This post is a simple, 5-step guide on how to make an inexpensive, demi-fine DIY gemstone bracelet.

 SbL is supported by readers.
 If you purchase something I genuinely recommend via an affiliate link, I may receive a small commission at no cost to you (thank you).